autowarefoundation/autoware/docker/README.md

 ./build.sh kinetic
 ```
 ### How to run
-First make sure that the file has the appropriate permissions:
+Make sure that the file has the appropriate permissions:
 ```
 chmod +x run.sh
 ```

-Then run it with,
+Run it with,
 ```
 febbo@febbo-HP-ZBook-17-G2:~/Documents/workspace/Autoware/docker$ ./run.sh kinetic
 ```

-Next,
+Now that we have changed users, we can run ``Autoware`` with:
 ```
 autoware@febbo-HP-ZBook-17-G2:~$ cd Autoware/ros/
 autoware@febbo-HP-ZBook-17-G2:~/Autoware/ros$ ./run